-- A blood glucose meter or monitor
+- A blood glucose meter

-- · Blood glucose test strips
+- Blood glucose test strips

 - Lancing devices and glucose lancets

-Services that are covered for you What you must pay when you get these services Syringes and pen needles Glucose control solutions for checking the accuracy of test strips and glucose meters and monitors 20% coinsurance for all other diabetic supplies Most types of durable medical equipment and related supplies require your provider to obtain prior approval from the plan.
-Examples include, but are not limited to: powered vehicles; power wheelchairs and related items; wheelchairs and beds that are not the usual or standard; continuous positive airway pressure (CPAP) devices; custom braces; and continuous glucose monitoring systems.
-This is called prior authorization.
-Emergency care In Network and Out of Network Emergency care refers to services that are: Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical condition. \$90 copayment for each covered emergency room visit.
-If you are admitted to the hospital within 24 hours, you do not have to pay the \$90 copayment.
+- Syringes and pen needles

+- Glucose control solutions for checking the accuracy of test strips, glucose meters and glucose monitors

+20% coinsurance for all other diabetic supplies

+Prior authorization rules may apply.
+Please contact the plan for details.

+Emergency care

+Emergency care refers to services that are:

+- Furnished by a provider qualified to furnish emergency services, and - Needed to evaluate or stabilize an emergency medical condition.

 A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life, loss of a limb, or loss of function of a limb.
 The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.

-If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must return to a network hospital in order for your care to continue to be covered.
-Cost sharing for necessary emergency services furnished out-of-network is the same as for such services furnished in-network.
+Cost sharing for necessary emergency services furnished out-of-network is the same as for such services furnished innetwork.

 This coverage is worldwide.
-You pay a \$90 copayment for each emergency visit to a hospital outside the United States.
-This applies if you are
+You pay a \$90 copayment for each emergency visit to a

+In Network and Out of Network

+\$90 copayment for each covered emergency room visit.
+If you are admitted to the hospital within 24 hours, you do not have to pay the \$90 copayment.

+If you receive emergency care at an out-ofnetwork hospital and need inpatient care after your emergency condition is stabilized, you must return to a network hospital in order for your care to continue to be covered.